TypeStrong/atom-typescript/README.md

 # TypeScript workflow from Atom

 Final Objective: Make it easy for JavaScript developers to just open a `.ts` file and start hacking away like they are used to.
+No `grunt` no `Visual Studio`.
+Just pure coding.

 # Features
 ## Auto Complete